ptt3199/bank-qrcode-generator/DEPLOYMENT.md

 # Deployment Guide for Vercel

-This guide walks you through deploying your QR Code Generator application to Vercel.
+This guide walks you through deploying your QR Code Generator application to Vercel with **ultra-fast Go serverless functions**.

 ## Quick Deployment (Recommended)